THealey235/Advent-of-Code-2025/README.md

-If you want to add an input, put your it into a file called Input.txt in the output directory.
+If you want to add an input:
+  After building the project, create an Input.txt with your input in the output directory (i.e. Day-07\bin\Debug\net8.0).